Darknight47/Darknight47/README.md

 - ⚡ Specifically ask me about:

 ### Game Development With:
-* I studied game development at high school (3 years) and developed many games, mostly 2D games!
+* I studied game development at high school (Gymnasiet) (3 years) and developed many games, mostly 2D games!
 * Between 2019 and 2023, I had been teaching and developing studio material for an organisation called HelloWorld!.
 It’s a non-profit that focused on introducing coding and computer science to young students.
 * Nowadays I go back to game development and working on a project as soon as I find free time!